What is Sports Club Stats?

-• A team’s odds of making the playoffs, or winning the title for sports without playoffs.
+• Your team’s odds of making the playoffs, or winning the title for sports without playoffs.

 • How well they need to finish the season to have a shot.

 It knows the season schedule and scores for past games.
-Each night it grabs any new scores from the internet and simulates the rest of the season by randomly picking scores for each remaining game.
+As games are played it grabs the new scores from the internet (or gets scores sent in from fans) and simulates the rest of the season by randomly picking scores for each remaining game.
 The weighted method takes the opponents record and home field advantage into account when randomly picking scores, so the better team is more likely to win.
 The 50/50 method gives each opponent an equal chance of winning (or tying if the sport allows it) each game.
 When it’s finished "playing" all the remaining games it applies the league’s tie breaking rules to see where everyone finished.
 It repeats this random playing out of the season million of times, keeping track of how many "seasons" each team finishes where.
 Finally it updates the site with the new results for you to read with your morning coffee.

 For example, this is how the tally progressed for the NHL Eastern Conference (partway through the 06-07 season).
 The Conference has 15 teams, 8 of which make the playoffs.
 The 3 division winners get the top 3 seeds.